srmainwaring/asv_wave_sim/README.md

 ## Notes

-***!!
-Migrating from Ignition Gazebo to Gazebo Sim !!: [A new era for Gazebo](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356)***

-The branch `gz-marine` represents a major reworking of the original wave simulation code developed for Gazebo9 and Gazebo11.
+The branch `gz-marine` represents a major reworking of the wave simulation code originally developed for Gazebo9 and Gazebo11.
+It attempts to be compliant with the naming conventions used in the community note: [A new era for Gazebo](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356).

-A number of features available in the original version, such as updating parameters via messages, have not been migrated to Gazebo Sim.
+A number of features available in the original version, such as updating parameters via messages, have not been fully migrated to Gazebo Sim.
 On the other hand there are new features from the `feature/fft_waves` development branch that have been included, such as Ocean tiling and different wave generation methods.

 There are changes in the way that the wave parameters need to be set, and it may not be possible to avoid breaking the existing interface used to specify trochoidal waves.